hammadhaleem/bitcoin-trader/Strategy-Hammad.md

-Rather than considering trades that would resultin sudden profit, it would be better to run a algorithm that is able to acconfirmed bhieve an average profit.
+Rather than considering trades that would resultin sudden profit, it would be better to run a algorithm that is able to achieve an average profit.

 Following conditions can help understand what I mean here.